 |

 Chris, I'm curious.
 If you get the opportunity to talk with them again would you ask them about the decision to not fill with synthetic oil and why the really short oil changes for the US as opposed to the 1 year/18,000 mile changes for the European versions?
 The easy answer is, of course, that we don't get synthetic oil in ours, I suppose.
 My feeling is that driving conditions would be more likely to dictate shorter change mileage/time interval in Europe than the US.
+But wouldn't those of us that believe in the merits of synthetic oil be penalized by having to change it 'before its time' in order to maintain the warranty?
+Based on the US Owner's Manual.
+Thanks! |

 |